 “I feel like such an idiot,” I said.

 She squeezed my shoulders.
 “Don’t.
 Jakob plays his cards close to his chest, even with us.
 Growing up with parents in an outlaw club can instill a certain healthy level of paranoia in a child.
 And after his time in the service…” She let go of me and shrugged.

 “How long was he in for?”

 “Did he go in right out of high school?”

 “Has he talked about any of his missions with you?”
+I asked.

 Another piece of the Jakob puzzle fell into place.
 In my experience, people who worked highly classified missions were a paranoid, secretive bunch.
 They kept to their own units, didn’t socialize with other soldiers, and lost touch with anyone they’d been friends with before they went into service.
 Because what could you say to outsiders?
 Can’t answer any questions about where you are or what you’re doing.
 Can’t talk about what you’re training for.
-It was much easier to stay silent than to lie, and if Jakob had been paranoid before enlisting, God only knew what eight years straight of classified missions would do to the guy.
+It was much easier to stay silent than to lie, and if Jakob had been paranoid before enlisting, God only knew what eight years of classified missions had done to the guy.